 Nerja is a small town on the Axarquia Costa del Sol east of Malaga.
 In itself it is an attractive little town to visit but is also home to the Nerja caves (Cuevas de Nerja).
 These caves are considered one of the most important discoveries of the 20th century and they have become one of Spain’s most popular attractions.
+Check out our article about a daytrip to Nerja from Ronda here.

 Easily accessible to visitors, the caves are just 3km from Nerja town centre on the slopes of the Sierra Almijara mountains, with regular bus services.
 From Malaga, only a 35 minute drive. (add 2 hours more from Ronda.)

-Tickets to Nerja cave and other activities in Nerja
+Tickets to Nerja Cave and Other Activities in Nerja

 Formed over the last five million years from water erosion inside the Cretaceous age calcereous-dolomite marble.
 The caves stretch nearly 5km, though at least 3km are easily accessible by visitors.
 So large are the caverns that an annual flamenco concert is staged within the cave for hundreds of aficionados due to the natural acoustics of the karstic walls.